The role of technology for on-demand Fashion

 In the Sourcing Journal 2019 Personalization Report, which surveyed people across the apparel, accessories, and footwear industries, 68.9% of respondents said they think that consumers expect customized or personalized goods.
 In addition, 49.2% of respondents asserted that they are already creating smaller product runs to better serve market needs.

 Traditional methods of garment manufacturing cannot satisfy the fashion consumer's needs or expectations in today's market.
+They’re a bit high maintenance.
 As the apparel industry transitions to a more demand-focused model, nearshoring and on-demand manufacturing will offer a cost-effective means of increasing market share.

 It can be difficult to make the transition from a conventional supply chain to an on-demand business model of localized manufacturing.
-Companies that have already started are already being rewarded financially.
+But it’s time to set those worries aside, because companies that have started the shift are already being rewarded financially.

 Gucci DYI: Strategy of scarcity Luxury with Customization